ha-anna/ha-anna/readME.md

 ### :woman_technologist: About Me:

-I am a Front-end developer & designer who focuses on creating beautiful and functional user experiences.
+Frontend developer with a knack for backend and design.
+I love creating user-friendly interfaces and diving into the backend code when needed.

-- :poland: Orignally from Poland but now living in Seoul, South Korea :kr:.
+- :world_map: I have lived in Seoul for the past three years but I am originally from Poland.
-- :seedling: Currently, I am working with a team of devs on creating a crowd-sourcing web app for Chingu's Voyage 44.
+- :seedling: In the past, I worked for a Korean start-up company where I built an innovative Korean AI tutor app to help Korean language learners practice and improve their Korean conversation skills.
+Now, I am looking for a new exciting position where I can continue making valuable contributions to a dynamic team, crafting impactful solutions that enhance users' experiences and outcomes.
 - :writing_hand: I am writing a blog series aimed at non-Korean speakers to teach them the Korean vocabulary frequently used in coding challenges: [KoreanCoding 101](https://haanna.hashnode.dev/series/korean-coding).
-- :beach_umbrella: When I am not coding or designing, I am hanging out with the local stray cats, learning Korean, or learning to play golf.
+- :beach_umbrella: When I am not coding or designing, I am hanging out with my cats, learning Korean, or doing yoga.
 - :envelope: How to reach me: <anna@haanna.com>

 <br>